Kratagya99/Sentient-Pen/Readme.md

-Here’s a **complete and polished `README.md`** you can copy-paste directly into your project.
-It’s structured cleanly, uses Markdown formatting properly, and looks great on GitHub 👇

----

 # ✒️ **Sentient Pen: AI-Powered Sentiment-Aligned Text Generator**

 Sentient Pen is a smart writing assistant that analyzes the **sentiment of your text** and generates a new paragraph that matches that emotional tone.